Header image

 How can we help you?

-The purpose of the Ballastwater convention is to prevent the introduction of alien or new species in the aquatic environment.
-These species are being carried on board of sea-going vessels in the ballastwater and may be harmful to the aquatic environment.
-Ships will have to treat their ballastwater or will have to prevent in another way the transport of species.
+The purpose of the Ballast Water Convention is to prevent the intentional or unintentional introduction of alien or new species of organisms into the aquatic environment.
+These organisms are carried in ballast water on board seagoing vessels and can cause significant and harmful changes to the aquatic environment.
+Vessels should start treating their ballast water or otherwise prevent the movement of organisms.

 Exceptions